 Although the appendix (which is attached to the colon) doesn't have a clear purpose and goes mostly unnoticed, it's clear when it's time for it to come out.
 Appendicitis, or the inflammation of the appendix, occurs when there's a blockage in the lining the appendix.
 Symptoms vary throughout the duration of the condition and from person-to person (more on those in a bit).
-Treatment usually involves surgery, but most people fully recover in a matter of weeks.
-In any case, it's critical to seek out medical attention if any appendicitis-like symptoms are present because the condition can be life-threatening.
+Treatment usually involves surgery, although some cases may be treated with antibiotics.
+In either case, most people fully recover in a matter of weeks.
+If any appendicitis-like symptoms are present, it's critical to seek out medical attention as it can be life-threatening.

 When there is a blockage inside the appendix, it causes the organ to become infected and inflamed.
 The pain associated with the condition commonly originates in the belly button area and progresses in severity over time.
-Other early symptoms include loss of appetite, nausea, vomiting, and a low-grade fever.
-Then, after about 12 to 24 hours after the illness starts, the pain shifts towards the lower right-hand side of the abdomen, just over the appendix (there are exceptions to this; one example: pregnant women may feel the pain progress to the upper right side of the abdomen).
-The spot even has a name: the McBurney’s point.
-Later symptoms of appendicitis can also include:
+About 12 to 24 hours after the illness starts, the pain shifts towards the lower right-hand side of the abdomen, just over the appendix.
+Other symptoms of appendicitis can also include:

 - Pain that worsens with movement